-We detail below the three verification topics we are interested in: abstract interpretation, theorem proving and model-checking of infinite state and probabilistic systems.
+We detail below four verification topics we are interested in: abstract interpretation, theorem proving, modelchecking of infinite state and probabilistic systems and analysis of systems defined by graph grammars.

 3.2.1.
 Abstract interpretation and Data Handling

 Most problems in test generation or controller synthesis reduce to state reachability and state coreachability problems which can be solved by fixpoint computations of the form $x = F(x), x \in C$ where C is a lattice.
 In the case of reachability analysis, if we denote by S the state space of the considered program, C is the lattice $\wp(S)$ of sets of states, ordered by inclusion, and F is roughly the "successor states" function defined by the program.